sara-19992/Mastering-JavaScript-in-20-Days/Day11.md

 2. prototype properties are defined on the prototype.

 ### Constructor property & instanceof
 constructor property to find out what kind of object it is.there is one crucial side effect of manually setting the prototype to a new object.
-It erases the constructor property!
-This property can be used to check which constructor function created the instance, but since the property has been overwritten, it now gives false results and to fix it  set the Constructor Property manually in prototype object.
+It erases the constructor property!, but since the property has been overwritten, it now gives false results, fix it by set the Constructor Property manually in prototype object.

 instanceof use to check a kind of object, not effect of manually setting the prototype to a new object like constructor